Thread-leaved giant-hyssop is a striking, hardy perennial with slender, branched, gray-green foliage and rosy-orange tubular flowers.

 Flower description:

-Tubular-shaped, burnt-orange flowers on a long inflorescence.
+Tubular-shaped, burnt-orange flowers are carried on a long inflorescence.

 Fruit description:

-Seeds are small nutlets
+Seeds are small nutlets.

 Plant care: